 Additional Information

 Within six months of getting their license, social workers must complete a three-hour HIV/AIDS course and a two-hour domestic violence course.
 Every two years, the license must be renewed.
+30 hours of continuing education is required for each renewal period.
 The board’s website features additional resources to help social workers at each stage of the process.

 Georgia Social Work License Requirements

-To be eligible for a social work license in Georgia, applicants should hold a master’s or doctorate in the field from a board-approved university.
-They also must complete 3,000 hours of supervised clinical experience and pass the ASWB exam.
+To be eligible for a social work license in Georgia, applicants should hold a master’s or doctorate in the field from a board-approved university and pass the appropriate ASWB exam.
+LCSW applicants must also complete 3,000 hours of supervised clinical experience.

 Georgia Governing Board